eugenia1984/english/free_code_camp_english/README.md

 - Jake: Sure, have a great.
 See you.
 ```

-2. [Introductions in your first day at the office](https://github.com/eugenia1984/english/blob/main/free_code_camp_english/first_day_at_office.md): Introduction, Pronouns are used for personal reference, Sentences with verb to be, Professions with +ER, He's as short of: He is or He has, UX / UI, join and joined, Introduce yourself to the team
+2. [Introductions in your first day at the office](https://github.com/eugenia1984/english/blob/main/free_code_camp_english/first_day_at_office.md): Introduction, Pronouns are used for personal reference, Sentences with verb to be, Professions with +ER, He's as short of: He is or He has, UX / UI, join and joined, Introduce yourself to the team, I hope you're all well

 - Dialogue 1: A Mobile Developer Joins the Team